bgoonz/web-dev-notes-resource-site/2-content/USEFUL/Regex Everything You Need To Know - CodePicky.md

 #### The parentheses (`(` and `)`)

-They're used in combination to signify a “group.”
+They're used in combination to signify a "group."

 To select that part of the regex separately from the given string.